Paul Hogue: NBA career

-Hogue was a first round pick (second overall) in the 1962 National Basketball Association (NBA) Draft by the New York Knicks.
+Hogue was a first round pick (second overall) in the 1962 NBA draft by the New York Knicks.
 In his rookie season of 1962–63, Hogue played center, appearing an average of 26.8 minutes per game in 50 games with 7.7 points and 8.6 rebounds per game.

-In 1963–64, he played six games for the Knicks before being traded to the Baltimore Bullets, for whom he played just nine games.
+In 1963–64, he played six games for the Knicks before being traded to the Baltimore Bullets on October 29, 1963, along with Gene Shue for Bill McGill.
+He played just nine games for the Bullets.
 Averaging 1.7 points and 2.1 rebounds per game for the season, his second season was his last as a professional.

 Personal life

 After his basketball career ended, Hogue worked for many years for the U.S. Postal Service in Cincinnati, including as the supervisor of the Employee Assistance Program.
 He served as a school board member for Princeton City Schools in suburban Cincinnati from 1988 to 2000 and he was a Village of Woodlawn council member from 2006 to 2009.

 Hogue was married to his wife, Patti, for 43 years and they had three sons and one daughter.
-Hogue died at age 69 on August 17, 2009 of heart and kidney failure.
+Hogue died at age 69 on August 17, 2009, of heart and kidney failure.
 He is buried at Spring Grove Cemetery in Cincinnati.

 On September 10, 2011, the City of Knoxville, Tennessee renamed Union Square Park, near Hogue's boyhood home, Paul Hogue Park in his honor.
 The naming ceremony was held prior to the University of Cincinnati's football game against the University of Tennessee.
 The event was attended by Knoxville Mayor Daniel Brown, Hogue's wife Patti and other family members, and some of Hogue's former UC teammates including Tom Thacker, George Wilson and John Harshaw.